Frequently Asked Questions

 Printing and photocopying services are available in the Library.
-You will need to pay for both, although every student receives a certain amount of free printing credit at the beginning of each semester.
+Students receive an initial amount of free printing credit at the beginning of each semester but after that you will need to pay for both services.
 The amount of free printing credit depends on what course you are studying.

-If you have credit, just login to any computer in the Library and print your work.
-If you do not have credit, you will need to purchase this at the Finance Department.
+If you have credit, just login to any computer or photocopier in the Library and print your work.
+If you do not have credit, you will need to purchase this through the self-service payment machine available in the library or at the Finance Department.

 Both the printers and photocopiers are located in a room near the entrance to the Library.

 Yes, you can use the computers dedicated to scanninglocated behind the Circulation Desk and next to the newspapers.
 You do not need to pay for scanning, you only need to make sure you have topped up your printing credits before printing a document.
 Please read the previous question for detailed instructions on printing credits.